kyleneideck/BackgroundMusic/README.md

     - To disable this, uncheck *Pause iTunes during calls* on the **General** tab of **Skype**'s preferences.

 - **Plugging in or unplugging headphones when Background Music isn't running causes silence in the system audio.**
     - Navigate to **System Preferences > Sound**.
 Click the **Output** tab and change your default output device to something other than the **Background Music** device.
 Alternatively, press **Option + Click** on the sound icon within the menu bar to select a different output device.
-This happens when macOS remembers that the **Background Music** device was your default audio device the last time you used (or didn't use) headphones.
+This happens when macOS remembers that the **Background Music** device as your default audio device the last time you used (or didn't use) headphones.

 - **[A Chrome bug](https://bugs.chromium.org/p/chromium/issues/detail?id=557620) stops Chrome from switching to the Background Music device after you open Background Music.**
     - Chrome's audio will still play, but **Background Music** won't be aware of it.